nrseman/unix/cuirass.md

 Defaultas are `localhost` and `8080`, respectively.

 ## Creating services
-Cuirass offers several services.
-Here we are only interested in the ci and web services.
-In the following we provide minimalistic `systemd` service files that you can copy to the `/etc/systemd/system` folder.
+To faciliate managment of the various `cuirass` services, it is convenient to create various`systemd` service files.
+In the following, we provide minimalistic examples for `cuirass-ssh`, `cuirass-ci` and `cuirass-web` services that you use as a starting point.
+Simply copy them to the `/etc/systemd/system` folder and modify them to your liking.

 ### cuirass-ssh
 We first create a `cuirass-ssh` service to start the `ssh-agent` and load the ssh keys.
 ```
 [Unit]
-Description=SSH key agent for cuirass
+Description=SSH agent for cuirass

 [Service]
 Type=simple